jain/CONNECT_JUNIOR_DESIGN/README.md

 # CONNECT README

+PLEASE NOTE CODE DOCUMENTATION IMPORTANT NOTICE:

+	All of the code docummentation is in Code Documentation (JavaDoc)

+	If you want the documentation for each class please navigate to /Code Documentation (JavaDoc)/vikram/connect/com/connect

+	Else please open index.html to see code structure

 All of the code resides in the app/src/main folder.

 AndroidManifest.xml was modified to suit the permissions the app will require

 All the java files reside in app/src/main/java/vikram/connect/com/connect